 How To Prepare For Your Eye Exam

 Your eyes are precious.
-Our approach is to be thorough and patient, to offer all available technology to you and to maximize the time we spend with you to educate you on your condition, treatment options and the best ways to maintain healthy eyes so that your sight lasts a lifetime.
-In order to better serve you and make the most of your time with Dr. Sciberras, the following should be adhered to:
+Our approach is to be thorough and patient, to offer all available technology to you and educate you on your eye health, vision or treatment options and the best ways to maintain your eye health so that your sight lasts a lifetime.
+In order to better serve you and maximize your time with Dr. Sciberras, the following should be adhered to:

 - arrive 15 minutes prior to your appointment time to allow for registration and pretesting

 - if you wear contact lenses, bring them in their case

 - bring your OHIP card – if you are under 20, a senior or have diabetes, please provide your OHIP number prior to your initial visit

 - bring your insurance information with you – it is a good idea to check your vision insurance prior to your exam

 - allow for one hour in your schedule from your appointment time